glouw/openempire/README.md

 # Open Empires

-Open Empires is an educational multi-player RTS engine which interfaces with the Age of Empires II Trial assets and strives to be written in 15,000 lines of C99 or less, using only SDL2 as an external dependency.
+Open Empires is an educational multi-player RTS engine which interfaces with the Age of Empires II Trial assets.

 ![](https://user-images.githubusercontent.com/7000616/76479321-9ef9c700-63c8-11ea-9353-a7dafa29ea0a.png)